First-Year Students

 • Technology – 1 year

-In addition to coursework, standardized test scores are also a component of the admission decision.
-SAT or ACT scores may be sent directly from the testing agency, either the College Board or ACT or they may be included on the student's official high school transcript.
+In addition to coursework, standardized test scores are also a component of the merit scholarship determination and may be used to increase your Carroll financial aid.
+ACT, SAT, or CLT scores may be sent directly from the testing agency, either the College Board or ACT or they may be included on the student's official high school transcript.
 Carroll College's SAT code is: 4041 and ACT code is: 2408.

 Upcoming Deadlines